-The film production process is incredibly exciting for a budding filmmaker but can also be pretty daunting without years of experience!
+The film production process can be incredibly exciting and daunting without years of experience.

 From scripts to software, call sheets to cameras, let’s discover the essentials of filmmaking.